stephan-hof/pyrocksdb/docs/api/options.rst

         :param int index_sparseness:
             Inside each prefix, need to build one index record for how many keys for binary search inside each hash bucket.
+            For encoding type ``prefix``, the value will be used when writing to determine an interval to rewrite the full key.
+            It will also be used as a suggestion and satisfied when possible.

+        :param int huge_page_tlb_size:
+            If <=0, allocate hash indexes and blooms from malloc.
+            Otherwise from huge page TLB.
+            The user needs to reserve huge pages for it to be allocated, like:
+            ``sysctl -w vm.nr_hugepages=20``
+            See linux doc Documentation/vm/hugetlbpage.txt

+        :param string encoding_type:
+            How to encode the keys.
+The value will determine how to encode keys when writing to a new SST file.
+This value will be stored inside the SST file which will be used when reading from the file, which makes it possible for users to choose different encoding type when reopening a DB.
+Files with different encoding types can co-exist in the same DB and can be read.

+            * ``plain``: Always write full keys without any special encoding.
+            * ``prefix``: Find opportunity to write the same prefix once for multiple rows.
+                In some cases, when a key follows a previous key with the same prefix, instead of writing out the full key, it just writes out the size of the shared prefix, as well as other bytes, to save some bytes.

+                When using this option, the user is required to use the same prefix extractor to make sure the same prefix will be extracted from the same key.
+                The Name() value of the prefix extractor will be stored in the file.
+                When reopening the file, the name of the options.prefix_extractor given will be bitwise compared to the prefix extractors stored in the file.
+                An error will be returned if the two don't match.

+        :param bool full_scan_mode:
+            Mode for reading the whole file one record by one without using the index.

+        :param bool store_index_in_file:
+            Compute plain table index and bloom filter during file building and store it in file.
+When reading file, index will be mmaped instead of recomputation.

 .. _memtable_factories_label: